 Director of Diversity, Equity & Inclusion

 Ms. Danielle Suber is the Director of Diversity, Equity and Inclusion at Malvern Preparatory School.
 She holds a Bachelor of Arts from Notre Dame of Maryland University in Communication Arts with minors in Advertising and Public Relations.
-Danielle is also the President and one of the founding members of Higher Level Consulting, LLC; a non profit organization that helps mentor students of color in their post secondary plans.
+Danielle is also the President and one of the founding members of Higher Level Educational Consulting, Inc.; a non profit organization that helps mentor students of color in their post secondary plans.
 In her spare time, she volunteers at her church, Shiloh Baptist Church in York, PA.
 She also works with various community and non-profit organizations in the area educating underrepresented students on the importance of post secondary education as well as diversity, equity and inclusion educational opportunities.

 - Mr. John F. McGlinn II P'14'16'18, Chairman